Pacem in Terris

 Half Share: $260 ($20/bi-weekly x 13)

 Each share contains 4-5 items from the weekly harvest.
-The harvest schedule is May 8 - Oct.
-30th.
-Pick up is on Thursdays, 3:15-3:45PM, at the little Blue Barn.
+The harvest schedule runs from the beginning of May through the end of October.
+Pick up is on Thursdays, 3:00-3:45PM, at the little Blue Barn.

 For Orders or Questions Contact Us Today!